print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 &nbsp;&nbsp; **Notes:**

+  (a) Procedure for parameter estimation:

+        (i) Transformed all inputs to continuously compounded rates, tested for correlation, causality, and stationarity.

+        (ii) Found the optimal lag order for Vector Autoregression using AIC, SIC, HQC.

+        (iii) Fitted the VAR model using ordinary least squares.
+This was followed by evaluation.

+        (iv) Associated the stochastic discount factors with VAR factors and nominal bond prices, estimated the market price of risk parameters by minimising the sum of squared error.

+       Procedure for forecasts: Generated factors (1)-(8) using Vector Autoregression formula.
+From the generated paths and noises, derived stochastic discount factors.

-(a) Large percentage changes appear if the original values are near-zero, or if the Gaussian noise is large, though with low probabilities.
+  (b) Large values of percentage change can appear if the original forecasts are near-zero, or if the Gaussian noise is large, though with low probabilities.
 This happens especially for interest rates in the first few periods due to historical-low rates in 2021.

-(b) Negative values for rate factors i.e., factors (1)(2)(4)(9)(10) are theoretically allowed as Vector Autoregression models assume that the noise follow a Gaussian distribution.
+  (c) Negative values for rate factors i.e., factors (1)(2)(4)(9)(10) are theoretically allowed as Vector Autoregression models assume that the noise follow a Gaussian distribution.
 Index factors, i.e., factors (3)(5)-(8), on the other hand, are all positive.

 &nbsp;&nbsp; **References:**